darkryh/Cloudflare-Bypass/README.md

     }
 }
 ```

 # Want to collaborate

-If you want to help or collaborate, feel free to contact me on X account @Darkryh or just make a request.
+If you want to help or collaborate, feel free to contact me on X (Twitter) account @Darkryh or just make a pull request.